aditya-vardhan/songs/red.md

-Sevenmonths gone and sevenyears To go Red
+Sevenmonths gone and sevenyears, To go Red

 I can't stand no more (pick 4th string with c major instead of 5th string)

-Come lay by my side Right here
+Come and lay by my side Right here